mountainmochi/Data_Science_Portfolio/README.md

 The project focused on improving eCommerce book sales by implementing an AI-powered recommendation engine.
 The primary objective was to target the top 15% of customers and provide them with personalized book recommendations.
 These tailored book suggestions were derived from analyzing user purchase history and engagement patterns.
 The project anticipated a significant sales boost of up to 20% within this targeted customer segment.
 This initiative was strategically framed as an AI-driven eCommerce personalization strategy, emphasizing the role of advanced algorithms in enhancing the customer experience and driving sales.

-By utilizing unsupervised clustering and machine learning techniques, the results highlighted the importance of strategic algorithmic updates in the eCommerce domain, boosting sales and creating a more engaging and personalized shopping experience for top-tier customers.
-The insights gained from this initiative provided valuable guidance for future strategies and emphasized the role of AI in driving eCommerce success.
+With unsupervised clustering and machine learning techniques, the results highlighted the importance of strategic algorithmic updates in the eCommerce domain, boosting sales and creating a more engaging and personalized shopping experience for top-tier customers.
+This initiative provided valuable guidance for future strategies and emphasized the role of AI in driving eCommerce success.

 *Programming Language: Python*